Curled octopus: Biology

 The growth rate of the curled octopus is quite rapid and its life span is generally short at 1–5 years, although there may be some variation between warmer and colder areas.
 The curled octopus matures at around 1 year (on reaching a total length of 12–40 cm for females, slightly smaller for males) and with 1,000–5,000 eggs laid on average.
-The females normally attain sexual maturity when they reach a body size of between 400–1000 g but some females weighing up to 1000–1200 g show no evidence of enlargement of the ovaries.
+The females normally attain sexual maturity when they reach a body size of between 400 and 1000 g but some females weighing up to 1000–1200 g show no evidence of enlargement of the ovaries.
 The males reach just over 600g and typically have well-developed reproductive organs from around 200g.
 It breeds at a lower rate than the partially sympatric Octopus vulgaris (common octopus).
 Populations are apparently at their lowest density in the autumn, probably due to post-spawning die off as reproduction involves females laying eggs, guarding them and dying once the eggs hatch.
 Curled octopuses are solitary animals, generally inhabiting depths of less than 100 m, and more common in shallow water, but they have been found down to 800 m.

 Breeding activity of the curled octopus peaks between July and September and there are many juveniles present in October.
-In 2017 Storm Brian was followed by reports of many curled octopus on beaches and rock pools around the island of Anglesey and the Llyn Peninsula in north Wales.
+In 2017 Storm Brian was followed by reports of many curled octopus on beaches and rock pools around the island of Anglesey and the Llŷn Peninsula in north Wales.
 These were mostly juveniles which with their weaker suction than the adults were more affected by waves created by the storm, swept away from their hiding places among the rocks and stranded.

 Analysis carried out on the stomach contents of stranded Risso's dolphins demonstrates that the most important species fed on in Scottish waters is the curled octopus.